GestaltCogTeam/STID/README.md

 Code for our CIKM'22 short paper: "[Spatial-Temporal Identity: A Simple yet Effective Baseline for Multivariate Time Series Forecasting](https://arxiv.org/abs/2208.05233)".

 > [!CAUTION]
-> STID is built on [BasicTS](https://github.com/zezhishao/BasicTS), an open-source standard time series forecasting benchmark.
-> **We highly recommend you to reproduce STID and any other MTS forecasting models on any dataset using [BasicTS](https://github.com/zezhishao/BasicTS).**
-> This repo will not be updated frequently, and we will update the code in [BasicTS](https://github.com/zezhishao/BasicTS).
+> STID is built on [BasicTS](https://github.com/zezhishao/BasicTS), an open-source benchmark for time series forecasting. **We highly recommend reproducing STID and other MTS forecasting models on any dataset using [BasicTS](https://github.com/zezhishao/BasicTS).** This repository will not be updated frequently; instead, updates will be made in [BasicTS](https://github.com/zezhishao/BasicTS).

 <img src="figures/STID_architecture.png" alt="model archtecture" style="zoom:80%;" />